checklist/checklist-support/docs/templates/templates.md

 ## Scheduling Templates

 When you need to Trigger a template on a regular basis, you can easily Schedule it.
-For example, if you need a "Daily Opening Checklist" for your store.
+For example, if you need a [Restaurant Daily Opening Checklist](https://checklist.com/restaurant-daily-opening-checklist "Restaurant Daily Opening Checklist"){:target="\_blank"}.
 Or a "Weekly Corona Checks" checklist for compliance and staying healthy.

 To schedule a regular Trigger, click on the Automation button of the template: